hydroper-com/docs/misc/company-log.md

 ## 2017-2024

 Between 2017-2024 I was developing the [Hydroper© Jet](https://github.com/hydroper-jet) project, a language influenced by ActionScript 3.0.
 I was continuously working at the compiler, but I had restarted the project several times.
+The Jet project is inactive.

 Between these years I was constantly building side libraries for Transformice Lua modules such as TextAreaShop.